opensearch-project/data-prepper/docs/schemas/trace-analytics/readme.md

 # Trace Analytics Schema Versioning

-The purpose of this document is to outline the structure and versioning formats followed by Data Prepper (DP) the Trace Analytics (TA) plugin for Kibana and OpenSearch Dashboards.
+The purpose of this document is to outline the structure and versioning formats followed by Data Prepper (DP) the Trace Analytics (TA) plugin for OpenSearch Dashboards.
 Each individual schema shall have its own supporting document explaining its structure, fields, and purpose.

 ## Tenets